Power-Components/powergrid-doc/doc/table/columns.md

 ### searchable()

+By default, columns are not included when searching with [Search Input](https://livewire-powergrid-doc.docsforge.com/main/features-setup/#showsearchinput).

-Allows the column's content to be searched when using the [Search Input](https://livewire-powergrid-doc.docsforge.com/main/features-setup/#showsearchinput)
+This method allows the column's content to be searched with this feature.

 Example: